 Additional information: If a teacher is sick during a designated college learner holiday period (excluding INSET and flipped learning days, which are treated as normal working days), the teacher should be paid the rate of sick pay applicable to them on the last day before the holiday period.
 However, the college closure period will not count towards their entitlement.
-Therefore, where a teacher is ill immediately preceding a closure period and they are on full sick pay - they shall continue on full sick pay, but the closure period is not counted against their entitlement; where the are on half sick pay - they shall continue on half sick pay, but the closure period is not counted against their entitlement; where they have exhausted their sick pay entitlement and are not receiving any pay - they shall continue to receive no pay.
+Therefore, where a teacher is ill immediately preceding a closure period and they are on full sick pay - they shall continue on full sick pay - they shall continue on half sick pay, but the closure period is not counted against their entitlement; where they are not receiving any pay - they shall continue to receive no pay.
 For example, if a teacher is sick on the last day before a college holiday period and, at that time, they were still entitled to a further 10 days of half pay (before moving to nil pay/SSP only), they will be entitled to half pay throughout the college holiday period and they will still then be entitled to their remaining 10 days of half pay when the college reopens.